tweag/nickel/rfcs/007-bytecode-interpreter.md

 It is important to note that there is a whole spectrum between the naive tree-walking interpreter and a full-fledged, low-level, JITed bytecode interpreter.
-Thee simple fact of having a slightly different representation for run-time values is already departing from the pure tree-walking interpreter.
-I don't think we need to go as far as a full-fledged low-level bytecode compiler and interpreter, but rather to find a trade-off in-between, where compilation is a relatively simple and cheap program transformation while still giving some room for a more optimized runtime representation and a faster evaluation scheme.
+Thee simple fact of having a slightly different representation for runtime expressions is already departing from the pure tree-walking interpreter.
+As we might have to perform compilation on-the-fly, we should find a trade-off in-between, where compilation is a relatively simple and cheap program transformation while still giving some room for a more optimized runtime representation and thus faster evaluation.

 ## VM examples

-This section gathers examples of the virtual machine of real world languages as a source of inspiration and comparison.
-Those examples have been selected to showcase a variety of designs and constraints, from either strict or non-strict functional languages, statically typed or dynamically typed (thus with similar challenges regarding the representation of records).
+This section gathers examples of the virtual machines of other interpreted languages as a source of inspiration and comparison.
+Those examples have been selected to include a variety of designs and constraints, from either strict or non-strict functional languages, statically typed or dynamically typed (thus with similar challenges regarding the representation of records).

 We'll look more specifically into the following aspects:

-- the memory representation of values
+- the memory representation of values and in particular closures and records.
+  By closures, we mean functions or unevaluated expressions (thunks) that might capture part of their outer environment.
+Because Nickel is lazy, basically most expression are potentially closures
 - the general architecture of the virtual machine (stack-based, register-based, representation of the environment, etc.)
-- high-level (more instructions, more complex vm, simpler compilation scheme) vs low-level
+- high-level (more instructions, more complex VM, simpler compilation scheme) vs low-level

 ### Lua

 Lua is an efficient scripting language.
-The design of the virtual machine is intended to provide a lightweight and portable VM where code is both simple and fast to compile (one-pass) and to run.
+The design of the virtual machine is intended to provide a lightweight and portable VM where code is both simple and fast to compile, and to run.
 Indeed Lua is often embedded in other software projects (games, industrial systems, etc.).

-The Lua virtual machine has some optimizations that are quite Lua-specific (Lua represents everything as dictionaries, including traditional contiguous arrays - they must optimize such encoding to get good performance), but it is nonetheless an interesting inspiration as a simple runtime of a dynamically typed language where dictionaries are ubiquitous (kinda like in Nickel).
+The Lua virtual machine has some optimizations that are quite Lua-specific.
+Lua represents everything as dictionaries, including traditional contiguous arrays - they must optimize such encoding to get good performance, which is rather irrelevant for Nickel.
+It is nonetheless an interesting inspiration as a simple runtime of a dynamically typed language where dictionaries are ubiquitous (kinda like in Nickel) and with function closures.

 #### Memory representation